datguyducky/mytymon.com/src/projects/simple-start.md

 That's when I decided to take matters into my own hands and create one myself.

 ## At first...
-If I'm not mistaken, this is my second major project that I've worked on, with the first being the <a class='text-link text-primary' href='/projects/diceware-generator'>Diceware Generator</a>.
+If I'm not mistaken, this is my second major project that I've worked on, with the first being the [Diceware Generator](/projects/diceware-generator).
 The initial released version of this project clearly had room for improvement in terms of its appearance and functionality.

 Since I'm writing this article long after the project's creation, I don't quite recall the specific issues and thoughts I had about it back then.